violet-eco/violet-eco.github.io/docs/FAQ.md

 this OS instead of Windows/macOS/Linux?
 Of course no!

 That's why this project is **purely theoretical**.

+## Can I use Violet on older hardware?
+Violet's system requirements may vary, but it is optimized for modern hardware configurations.
+Running Violet on older hardware may result in reduced performance or compatibility issues.

 ## How can I help?
 Help is very welcome but there's not many things to help with currently,